DataKitchen/DKUtils/docs/guide.rst

   * Ensure you added an entry to the release notes (:file:`/docs/release_notes.rst`) with the appropriate semantic version increment
-  * Resolve any warnings or errors (i.e. red text in output) except for the following warning which is a known bug in Sphinx: ``WARNING: html_static_path entry '_static' does not exist``
+  * Resolve any warnings or errors (i.e. red text in output)
   * Review your documentation updates (i.e. open :file:`/docs/_build/html/index.html` in your browser)

 * Create a PR (Pull Request) of your branch